 These Pretzel Cream puffs are a special version of the delicious dessert we all know and love.
 The secret is to replace the flour with some finely ground Pretzel snacks.

 And the result?
 A beautifully tan and super hollow cream puffs that scream: “chocolate filling”.
 And I am excited to add this recipe to my other cream puff recipes: Chocolate cream puffs and Choux au craquelin.

-A while back I baked Passover Cream Puffs that used Matzah meal instead of water.
-The result was beautifully hallow cream puffs with a not over the top flavor.
+A while back, I baked Passover Cream Puffs that used Matzah meal instead of water.
+The result was beautifully hallowed cream puffs with a not over-the-top flavor.
 After all, I did use Matzah Meal…

-- Processing the pretzel in the food processor is not enough so I ran it through a sieve and discarded the large pieces.
+- Processing the pretzel in the food processor was not enough, so I ran it through a sieve and discarded the large pieces.

 - Using 1 cup of Pretzel flour will result in a wider/larger cream puff with fewer cracks.
 Using 1 1/4 cups of Pretzel flour will result in taller cream puffs with more noticeable cracks.

 - The pretzel flavor is mildly noticeable since there is a fairly large amount of eggs in the recipe.

 - Different pretzel shapes and brands result in different metric amounts .
 When measuring it, do not pack it tightly and make sure it does not mount the cup.